intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ### Roles

-Users and groups are assigned to Roles in the Case Manager Client to specify which users can access a particular Task or step.
+Users and groups are assigned to Roles in the Case Manager Client to specify which users can access a particular task or step.

 ![Roles](unity-case-management-configuration-extjs/images/image18.png)

 ### In-baskets

-A personal In-basket holds steps that need to be done by a specific case worker to complete case Tasks.
-A role In-basket holds steps that are assigned to a Role.
-In Case Manager Client, steps are called work items.
+A personal In-basket holds steps that need to be done by a specific case worker to complete case tasks.
+A role In-basket holds steps that are assigned to a role.
+In Case Manager Client, steps are called Work Items.

 ![Inbaskets](unity-case-management-configuration-extjs/images/image19.png)